 Furthermore, alcohol strengthens those primitive parts of the brain that drive habitual behaviors.
 In other words, it has the opposite effect on the lower brain and the higher brain.
 Drinking causes a release in dopamine, which arouses pleasure and reward circuitry in the lower brain.
 It basically makes you more pleasure-seeking, and since the lower brain senses that binge eating is a form of pleasure, this could mean an increase in your urges to binge.
 However, this is not the case for everyone who struggles with bulimia or binge eating disorder.
 You may find that alcohol and the feelings it gives you are pleasurable on their own, without triggering a desire for the temporary and harmful pleasure of a binge (which always results in pain).

-Even if you know you have power over your urges, even if you understand that you don’t have to act on them, drinking may tip the balance in favor of your lower brain so much that you find yourself binge eating.
+Even if you know you have power over your urges, even if you understand that you don’t have to act on them (listen to Episode 4 for more on how to stop acting on urges to binge), drinking may tip the balance in favor of your lower brain so much that you find yourself binge eating.
 In the moment, you may feel like you don’t even care about recovery, and you may believe the thoughts that say, just one last time, and you can quit tomorrow.
 Drinking may even take away the sting of regret you usually feel right after the binge; but, when you wake up the next day, your rational brain will return and you’ll remember your desire for recovery and wish you had not binged.

 On the other hand, you may be someone who can avoid the I don’t care mindset that sometimes gets drunk people to do things they regret.
 This could be due to a difference in personality types or a difference in the way alcohol affects each person physiologically.
 You may be someone who feels confident in your ability to say no to binge urges, no matter how many drinks you have.
 Or, you may be somewhere in between, and find that you only feel in control up to a certain point.
 After 2 drinks, you might feel like you can easily avoid the harmful lower-brain-driven behaviors, but after 4 drinks, a binge starts to seems much more compelling.